5 Aplikasi Cermin Layar Gratis Terbaik untuk iPhone/Android/PC/TV 2025

 AirDroid Cast is a versatile, free app for screen mirroring designed for seamless cross-device compatibility, supporting Android, iOS, Windows, and smart TVs.
 Its standout feature is two-way audio, enabling real-time communication during casting—ideal for presentations, remote collaboration, or gaming.
 The web version and same-Wi-Fi free trial eliminate setup hassles, while high-quality mirroring with minimal latency ensures smooth visuals.
 It's particularly recommended for Mac users exploring how to screen share on Mac during Zoom calls, professionals needing reliable app demos, or users seeking effortless device control via PC.

 Despite its strengths, AirDroid Cast faces occasional lag or audio-video sync issues on older devices or weak networks.
 A few users note a slight learning curve for interface navigation and intermittent pop-up ads for upgrades.
 If you want to use a free screen mirroring app without ads, we recommend DeskIn.
-However, its user-friendly design, fullscreen/rotation flexibility, and consistent performance solidify it as a choice for casual users alike.
+Its user-friendly design, fullscreen/rotation flexibility, and consistent performance solidify it as a choice for casual users alike.

 Free Version: has ads that pop up, and you need to upgrade to get rid of them.
 It's a great free screen mirroring app for casual users!